pimsmath/m2pi.ca/content/authors/mhb/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
 - committee: instructors
-  role: Git and GitHub instructor
+  role: Git and GitHub instructor, SKLearn Instructor

 tags:
 - '2021'